Andy-Jingqian-Xue/NaturalCitesfromGlobalNTL/README.md

 ## Data preparation

 This tutorial provide a sample NTL imagery (Li et al. 2020) of Guangdong province in China for debugging the program in a short time.
 Your customized data should be put under the `data` fordler as the sample data.
+If you intend to use `visualize_dynamics.py` to visualize the temporal dynamics of the degree of urban complexity, please ensure your NTL images are named as `2000.tif`,`2001.tif` ..., `2022.tif`.

 ## Generate natural cities